BAMresearch/aRTist-handbook/source/tutorial_positioning_orientation_size.rst

 You should now see a tilted *Rotor* in the virtual scene, just like in :numref:`rotorOrientation`.
 Starting with its local coordinate system aligned with the world coordinate system, it has first been rotated by 10° around its local *Z* axis, then by 20° around the resulting local *X* axis, and thirdly by 30° around the resulting local *Y* axis.

 The order in which you enter the three *Orientation* angles does not matter for the final result.
-Whenever you change an orientation angle, *aRT*\ ist will internally reset the object to its original orientation, and then strictly rotate it in the given order Z→X→Y.
+Whenever you change an orientation angle, |artist| will internally reset the object to its original orientation, and then strictly rotate it in the given order Z→X→Y.

 .. _rotorOrientation:
 .. figure:: pictures/tutorial-positioning-orientation-rotor.png